berndporr/kiss-fft/README.md

 Code definitions for 1d complex FFTs are in kiss_fft.c.

+## Real valued FFT

+A real valued optimized FFT which takes real valued signals as its input is implemtned in `kiss_fftr.h` and `kiss_fftr.c`.
+It returns the positive half-spectrum: (nfft/2+1) complex frequency bins.

 ## Unit tests
 Run `make testall` which compares the kiss with fftw3 and does testing in python.